Blog

 Start with a Low Dose

 You can help your body adjust to probiotics by slowly adding supplements or fermented foods to your diet and routine.
-Start with a lower-than-average dose and work up to the full dosage over the course of a few weeks.
+Start with a lower-than-average amount and work up to the full recommended amount over the course of a few weeks.

 Know When to Stop